lukasfend/FlatUiColors_CSS_Variables/README.md

 # FlatUiColors
+These are the FlatUIColors.com colors as CSS variables.
-I am not the owner or creators of FlatUiColors.
+I am not the owner or creator of FlatUiColors.
 Find the original page [here](http://flatuicolors.com/).
 ## How to use
 Just copy the code inside the :root tag and you can use it!